zwilias/elm-json/README.md

     help         Prints this message or the help of the given subcommand(s) install      Install a package
     new          Create a new elm.json file
-    uninstall    Uninstall a package
+    tree         List entire dependency graph as a tree uninstall    Uninstall a package
     upgrade      Bring your dependencies up to date
 ```